Jianli03/Jianli03.github.io/_portfolio/heathmont-photography-website.md

     - url: /assets/images/cross.png
       image_path: assets/images/cross.png
       alt: "cross platform"
-    breadcrumbs: disabled  # disabled by default
+    breadcrumbs: false  # disabled by default
 ---

 This is a voluntary project for me to build a website for Heathmont Photographic Group.